 Nestled in downtown St. Petersburg, FL are a variety of art museums and galleries.
 Any style you have a desire to see is there.
 One thing you wouldn’t maybe expect is to find the largest collection of Salvador Dali pieces outside of Europe.
 But that’s exactly what’s sitting next to the bay in St. Petersburg – the Salvador Dali Museum.

 Originally part of a private collection that was started in 1942, the collection of items in the Salvador Dali Museum were donated to the residents of the state of Florida in 1977.
 Originally located in an old warehouse in St. Petersburg for many years, the current location for the Salvador Dali Museum opened in 2011.

-This new version of the Dali is gorgeous!
 Around the back side of the museum is an arrangement of 1,062 double paned glass panels that help keep the museum cool and at a low level of humidity.
 Very important in Florida, especially since the museum sits right on Tampa Bay.

 Known as The Enigma, each pane is stamped with a number; so in case something happens to a specific pane it can be exactly replicated and replaced without worry of any sort of water or air leaking in.
 The Dali Museum was designed by renowned architect Yann Weymouth who worked with I.M.
 Pei on the addition to the Louvre Museum in Paris.

 If architecture is your thing, be sure to take the Dali’s architecture tour which are held every day.
 You can learn more about the structure, the history of how it was built and how it’s built to withstand Florida hurricanes.